1. Home

 Like most other jobs, being a pharmacist has many hidden responsibilities below the surface.
 When a prescription is sent to your local community pharmacy, the pharmacist receives and reviews the provider order.
 This includes a prospective drug utilization review (DUR) of the patient profile to assess medication interactions, contraindications, and appropriateness of prescribed medications to ensure patient safety by identifying and resolving any problems before the patient receives their medication.

 These include drug-drug interactions, drug-disease contraindications, abuse/misuse, and dosage changes.
 The prescription is then sent to the technicians and interns to be filled.
 Once the prescription is filled and verified, the pharmacist dispenses the medication and provides medication counseling to the patient.
-Community pharmacists are not only drug experts in prescriptions but also the go-to for OTC product information.
+Community pharmacists are drug experts in prescriptions and the go-to for OTC product information.

 The Community Pharmacist: A Day in the Life